 The application package must be submitted to: Chief of Personnel, Tammy Anton, at CAD-Recruiting@pbcgov.org.

 Incomplete applications will not be considered.
-Applications will continue to be received until 5:00 PM on Friday, March 2, 2018.
+Applications must be received no later than 4:00 PM on Friday, April 6, 2018.
 Submission of an application does not guarantee the applicant an interview.
 Applicants will be subject to a criminal background check.
-We are an Equal Opportunity Employer.
-We do not discriminate against any of the protected classes.
+The Fifteenth Circuit is an Equal Opportunity Employer and does not discriminate.

 If you are a person with a disability who needs any accommodation in order to participate in the interviewing process once selected, you are entitled, at no cost to you, to the provision of certain assistance.
 Please contact Tammy Anton, Americans with Disabilities Act Coordinator, Palm Beach County Courthouse, 205 North Dixie Highway West Palm Beach, Florida 33401; telephone number (561) 355-4380 at least 7 days before your scheduled either in-person or telephonic interview; if you are hearing or voice impaired, call “711.”